maggieelkin/CovMutation/README.md

 ### Reference Experiment

 Running the command to calculate language model values for the parent sequences will also include the reference sequence.
-Althought the reference sequence is excluded from results when calling `ParentChildMutate.py`
+Although the reference sequence is excluded from results when calling `ParentChildMutate.py`

 To only calculate language model values for the reference sequence, or to calculate results for the reference experiment: